HuBa1510/Digitial-Watermarking/README.md

 % Z=imnoise(D, 'speckle', 0.1);       %Speckle noise - Intensity is 0.1
 QQ=Z;
 ```
 Noise attack.
-There are three kinds of noise interference, namely Gaussian noise, salt and pepper noise and speckle noise.
+There are three kinds of noise interference, namely Gaussian noise, salt and pepper noise and speckle noise.<br>
 This line needs to be uncommented at runtime.

 ```matlab
 W=zeros(64,64);